puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 ## What is Puppet?

 Before getting into the details of the Puppet tools and how to use them, let's discuss what Puppet is and why it's worth learning.
-We often using the term Puppet as a shorthand for a collection of tools and services that work in concert to help you define your infrastructure configuration and then automate the process of bringing the systems into their desired state and keeping them there.
+The term Puppet is often used as a shorthand for a collection of tools and services that work in concert to help define your infrastructure configuration and then automate the process of bringing the systems into their desired state and keeping them there.

-As you continue with this guide, we'll dive deeper into individual components of the software, but for now we'll introduce some of the key points that distinguish its approach from the other tools you might use to manage your systems.
+Continuing with this guide, you'll dive deeper into individual components of the software, but for now there are key points that distinguish its approach from the other tools you might use to manage your systems.

-You define a desired state for all systems in your infrastructure.
-Once this state is defined, Puppet automates the process of bringing your systems into that state and keeping them there.
+Using Puppet, you define a desired state for all systems in your infrastructure.
+Once this state is defined, it automates the process of bringing your systems into that state and keeping them there.

 This desired state for your systems is written in Puppet code, a domain specific language (DSL).
 This **infrastructure as code** approach means that users